tomstryhn/Active-Directory-Unknown-SID/README.md

 ## What is an Unknown/Orphaned/Unresolvable SID?

-To understand what it is, you need to have a little insigth, and first need to know what a SID is.
+To understand what it is, you need to have a little insight, and first need to know what a SID is.

 ### Basic SID 101

-SID is an abbrevation for Security Identifier, below is displayed the SID for a ADUser, using PowerShell:
+SID - or the Security Identifier, is in short a unique identifier used in your Active Directory, among other places.
+Below is displayed the output when you get the SID from a ADUser, using PowerShell:

 ```PowerShell
 PS C:\> (Get-ADUser Administrator).SID